 Once a year, Mark takes a business trip back to the US for Proctor and Gamble.
 The income earned on this business trip cannot be excluded as foreign earned income, because it was not earned abroad.
 Mark was working in the US during the business trip.
 So US source income is going to be computed based on the time he works in the US.

 Even if Mark was always paid in a foreign currency and it was always deposited into his foreign bank account, this portion of his US earned income will have to be separated out from his foreign earned income exclusion claim (the FEIE).

 If this is still complicated, don’t fret.
 When you walk through MyExpatTaxes software, you’ll be able to easily determine which is US source income and foreign source income.

 We’ll also make sure to use a Tax Treaty if possible to resource this US earned income if required so you can at least use Foreign Tax Credits!

 All Worldwide Income Must Be Reported

 This difference is important to note because all your income earned worldwide must be reported on your US tax return, if you make over the tax filing threshold.
 This goes for reporting both foreign and US earned income.

 However, it doesn’t always mean you’ll have to pay taxes on foreign earned income.
 There are several tax considerations that can be applied:

-- Foreign Earned Income Exclusion is an expat tax benefit that allows you to exclude up to $105,900 of foreign earned income from your 2019 US taxes.
+- Foreign Earned Income Exclusion is an expat tax benefit that allows you to exclude around $100,00 of foreign earned income.

 - Foreign Tax Credit, which prevents you from being double-taxed on your foreign income.